-Like many larger farm operations, we will have an annual manure management plan prepared by a professional agrologist or certified manure management planner to test the soil and create nutrient budgets that meet Environment Act, Manure & Mortalities Management Regulations.
+Like many larger farm operations, we will have an annual manure management plan prepared by a professional agrologist or certified manure management planner.
+Based on annual soil testing, nutrient budgets will be calculated to meet Environment Act, Manure & Mortalities Management Regulations.
 Application rates will vary based on soil test results and the agronomic requirements of the crop.
-We will also use licensed commercial applicators with GPS equipped applicators that will measure and track application during manure application and incorporation into the soil.
+We will also use licensed commercial applicators with GPS equipped applicators that will track application during manure application and incorporation into the soil.

-There is more than sufficient spread acres available to meet the land base required to apply manured fertilizer.
-At the request of the landowner, we have eliminated two quarters of farmland on the NE and SW 34-17-12W as spread fields for proposed Nucleus Site #1.
-It has been replaced with comparable spread acreage.
-As such, there is still surplus land to sustainably meet nutrient land base requirements.
+There are more than sufficient spread acres available to meet the land base required to apply manured fertilizer.
+At the request of the landowner, the S1/2 of 24-17-12W has been eliminated as spread fields for proposed Nucleus Site #2.
+It should be noted that there is still surplus land to sustainably meet nutrient land base requirements.